maciexZ/neurolinguisticLab/README.md

 A data set from an expriment: picture naming.

 For the convenience of the reserchers, script runs in a docker on the server.
 The users only need to upload the files via Nextcloud.
-System's timer and service are checking the upload directory and run the script whenever .wav files are detected.
+Systemd path and systemd service are checking the upload directory and run the script whenever .wav files are detected.

 Importing, preparing container for the results
 ```